Stomp Knockdown Drywall Texture

-What can be referred to as a "Stomp-Knockdown" texture is common in new construction across the mid-west portion of the United States.
+Stomp Knockdown Texture is common in new construction across the midwest United States.
 As the name implies this texture is created by using a brush to stomp patterns in drywall mud across the surface being textured.
-Once the basic pattern is created a knockdown knife is used to smooth the high spots.
-A very similar texture used in the southern part of the U.S. is termed "French Lace."
+Once the basic pattern is created a knockdown knife is used to smooth out the high spots.
+A very similar texture used in the southern part of the U.S. is sometimes referred to as French Lace Texture.

-As with any texture, all-purpose joint compound or topping compound should be used as these types of mud contain more glue like properties which allow the mud to adhere properly to the drywall surface.
-Key to the look of this texture is the consistency of drywall mud used.
-Water is used to thin the texture mud considerably.
+As with any texture, all-purpose joint compound or topping compound should be used as these types of mud contain more glue-like properties which allow the mud to adhere properly to the drywall surface.
+The consistency of drywall mud used is the key to creating a good stomp knockdown texture.
+Water is used to thin the texture mud.
 The consistency of mud used for stomp knockdown is by far thinner than that used for any other step in drywall finishing.

 Finally, once the texture has set slightly, a long flat knife is used to smooth out the surface of the texture.
 To understand the process, imagine knocking the tips off of stalactites hanging from the ceiling.
 If done before the drywall mud has sufficient time to set the entire pattern may be smeared, ruining the desired effect.
 If the mud has set too firmly before it is knocked down, dried pieces of mud are dragged through the surface ruining the underlying pattern.
 Care must be taken when determining when to start knocking down this texture.

 Below are a few more examples of Stomp-Knockdown textures